 What It's Used For

 Doctors use the digital rectal exam to evaluate certain symptoms in both men and women.
 Usually these are symptoms affecting the digestive system, genitals and urinary tract.
-For example, a doctor may do the exam to check the prostate in a man who complains of frequent urination or to examine the pelvic organs in a woman with deep abdominal pain.
-Although the exam can detect some gynecological abnormalities in women, a vaginal (pelvic) exam may still be necessary.
+For example, a doctor may do the exam to check the prostate in a man who complains of frequent urination or as part of the evaluation in a woman with abdominal or pelvic pain.
+Although the exam can detect some gynecological abnormalities in women, a vaginal (pelvic) exam is usually necessary.

 During a rectal exam, your doctor also may obtain a small stool sample to test for bleeding from the stomach or bowels.
 However, testing for hidden blood in the stool as part of a digital rectal exam may not be as reliable as testing stool samples obtained during bowel movements at home.